You can explore the rich history (Caesarea Philippi, Temple of Pan) and amazing nature (Banias waterfall) of Banias via

 Why does this nature reserve have several names?
 Banias spring emerges at the foot of Mount Hermon.
 It flows through a canyon for 3.5 km, which leads to the most impressive waterfall in Israel.
-Nine kilometers from its source, the Hermon stream meets the Dan River, and together they form the Jordan River.
+Nine kilometers from its source, the Hermon stream meets the Dan River, forming the Jordan River.

 The paragraph above explains the Hermon Stream name.
 Where does the name Banias come from?
 This photo may give you a hint: